distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 ## Is this relevant to futarchy (decision markets) or only event-conditional markets?

 Long-duration event markets create the clearest demand for impact futures.
 An election, court judgment, war, or protocol upgrade may remain unresolved for months.
-Traders and hedgers plausibly desire impact exposure during that period, while unrelated moves in the underlying asset add noise to an ordinary conditional position.
+Traders and hedgers plausibly desire scenario-spread exposure during that period, while unrelated moves in the underlying asset add noise to an ordinary conditional position.

 Decision markets have a different timing constraint.
 The mechanism chooses when to make the decision, so it can keep the trading period brief.
 MetaDAO, for example, currently describes a three-day conditional trading period.
 A shorter period reduces the probability that unrelated asset-price shocks occur while the trader holds the position.
-It concentrates the decision’s expected impact relative to other sources of volatility.
+It concentrates the proposal-related signal relative to other sources of volatility.

 Fast decision markets work best when traders can react quickly and expect the market to incorporate their information quickly.
 AI agents can make this more practical because they can monitor, analyse, trade, and update quotes with lower latency than human-only markets.